jebus197/CANDELA/docs/docs/directives_README.md

 24c.
 Build the answer from those facts in plain language

+24d Consider how well your response corresponds to what is known about a first principle approach to problem solving in enginnering

+24e This is often referered to as the KISS approach to problem solving.
+(Keep It Simple Stupid.)

+24f consider this your benchmark for complex problems in questions addressing scioence, engineering, mathematics.

+24g link this to other relevant directives such as those addressing logical extension, associative reasoning etc.

+24f Use this approach to arrive at the most accurate and novel solutions for problems of this nature you are presented with.

+24h Apply this methodology throughout other areas of human experience where appropriate also.

-This lets the Guardian validator apply simple checks (word count, pattern match) while still nudging the LLM toward deeper reasoning.
+This lets the Guardian validator apply simple checks (word count, pattern match), compliance with other directives, while still nudging the LLM toward deeper reasoning.

 ## Versioning
 Any change to directive text or IDs requires: